sashreek1/NASA_APoD/README.md

 ```
 * Then you will see a webpage like this :
 <a href="https://drive.google.com/uc?export=view&id=15sdIW2tR0UJP-u1nWt91hEMyu4E9Bso4"><img src="https://drive.google.com/uc?export=view&id=15sdIW2tR0UJP-u1nWt91hEMyu4E9Bso4" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>
+* Then fill the text box with your required date and submit
+* You will get a preview and also an option to download as pdf (contains description)